petercz1/UK_property_mapping/README.md

 ## prerequizits

-This wa built on Ubuntu 19.04 and php 7.3 but any box running php
+This wa built on Ubuntu 19.04 and php 7.3 but any box running php 7.x should be fine.

 ## how to install

 Download the [code](https://github.com/petercz1/UK_property_mapping/archive/master.zip) to a directory and unzip.